QuantConnect/Lean/ToolBox/README.md

 - **'--app='**
 	- GDAXDownloader or GDAXDL
-	- FxcmDownloader or FDL
-	- FxcmVolumeDownload or FVDL
 	- IBDownloader or IBDL
-	- OandaDownloader or ODL
 	- BitfinexDownloader or BFXDL
 - **'--from-date=yyyyMMdd-HH:mm:ss'** required
 - **'--tickers=SPY,AAPL,etc'** required